RaghavPeri/ai-mvp-portfolio/README.md

 ---

+## 🧭 Project Intent

+This repository is part of my hands-on AI Product Management portfolio.
+Each MVP was created to:

+- ✅ Demonstrate real-world AI applications
+- 🎯 Simulate product thinking, experimentation, and outcome-first execution
+- 💡 Teach others how to build AI prototypes using free tools like Colab, Sheets, OpenAI

+---

+## 🔐 MIT License Notice

+All code in this repo is released under the MIT License:

+- You are free to use, adapt, and share
+- Attribution is required (© 2025 Raghav Peri)
+- Perfect for educational, personal, or commercial remixing

+ **📮 Feel free to fork, star, or reach out with feedback!**

+---

 ## 🧑‍💼 About Me

 I'm Raghav Peri — a Senior Product Manager with a passion for solving complex business problems through data, AI, and rapid experimentation.